Javeedapril5/Javeed_Charter_P1/README.md

 # reward-program-calculator
-Micro service for calculating the rewards
+Micro service for calculating the rewards.
+Below is Logic for the reward calculation:

+`A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction
+(e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).
+`

 # API exposed for the reward detail:
 - Sample API Request: